Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 A Tomato Salsa is great with Fish, but also grilled or BBQed Meat.
 It can also help to fill a Taco or a Tortilla to give them a nice vibe.

 Tomato based Sauces have a tendency to be similar but just a nudge of differences between them always pull them apart: It might be just by adding that other Ingredient.
 But it might also be the large game of texture they can cover.
 For Pico de Gallo, 'Pico' means pieces, cut pieces, chopped, this is just an exemple.
 There are many ways to give some texture to a Sauce as well as flavours.
 If we take for exemple another Tomato based Sauce, the Romesco Sauce, Bread or Flour give it a pleasing consistency.
 The Bread in that instance works like a thickening agent.
-Along with the Tomatoes goes the Sweet Bell Pepper or the Spicy Pepper (Chilli) of your choice (Capsicum Annuum is the name which encompass both).
+Along with Tomatoes go the Sweet Bell Pepper or the Spicy Pepper (Chilli) of your choice (Capsicum Annuum is the name which encompass both).
 As we mentioned texture, for the Romesco Sauce, an essential Ingredient is Nuts, toasted Nuts: it could be Pine Nuts, Hazelnuts or Almonds.
 There lays the body crunch to this Sauce.

 romesco-sauce1.png